wlh18/html-css-1/README.md

     <input />
 ```

 >Notice that there is only one tag, and it uses a forward slash at the ending of the tag.

 ### Basic HTML Structure

-Here's an example of a basic HTML page's structure:
+Here's an example of a basic HTML page structure:

 ```html
 <!DOCTYPE html>